 - From here, climb through the gate and walk southwest up the bridleway keeping to the bridleway on the left.

 - Continue up and along the bridleway for 380 metres then turn left onto the public footpath indicated by the white X painted on the fence (point B).

-- Continue into the field following the public footpath south down the hill for 180 metres and you will arrive at the woodland ahead and to the right, indicated by our Woods4Sale sign and a stile post just below with a blue painted X (point C).
+- Continue into the field following the public footpath south down the hill for 180 metres and you will arrive at the woodland ahead and to the right, indicated by a blue X painted on the footpath stile post (point C).

 - The southwest boundary is indicated by red paint on trees and occasional wooden posts.